 If you love Neapolitan style pizza, then you are going to love Theo’s Pizzeria in south London.
 Their dough is chewy on the inside with a nice thick cornicione all around.
-Theo’s are offering collection are local delivery around their restaurant in Camberwell.
-Call 0203 026 4224 to place your order).
+Theo’s is offering local delivery around their restaurant in Camberwell (call 0203 026 4224 to place your order).
 There are other London pizzerias that accept takeaway and delivery.
 Check your map to find them all!

 12. Panzer’s Deli

 My friends in North London rave about Panzer’s, a popular deli and grocer located in St John’s Wood.
 The shop is open (with a strict limit of 5 customers in the store at any time), but if you cannot leave your home, then you can order online and ask for home delivery.
 There are over 1000 of their most popular products on sale, things like freshly baked bagels and market-fresh fruit and vegetables, cheeses and deli favourites, luxury hampers and sushi platters.

 Home to the world-famous cronut, Dominique Ansel Bakery in Belgravia have introduced a new “at home” range of sweet and savoury treats, seasonal specials, a fresh bread service, handmade pasta and sauces to cook at home.
 Also on offer, a breakfast service (from 8am Mon-Sat, 9am Sun), Afternoon Tea and larger size hampers.
 You can arrange a collection from the shop or get your order delivered at home via Deliveroo.